TAvenger/todo_app_kotlin_mobile/README.md

 ## How to install dependencies.
 1. Download Java JDK 17 from [https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and install it
 2. Download Command line tools only from [https://developer.android.com/studio#downloads](https://developer.android.com/studio#downloads)
+    2.0 Note:
+        1) these 2.X steps are written for **Mac OS**.
+Perhaps it can be reused without changes for Ubuntu.
+For Windows you will need to perform Windows-specific steps (updating and configuring PATH)
+        2) There is no direct download link because Google requires to accept terms and conditions on that page before downloading

     2.1 Unzip it to the folder you want to install Android SDK to (e.g. ~/android_sdk) <br>
         by this moment you should have the following folders in the ~/android_sdk folder: <br>